 Thankfully, with most lease contracts, you don’t have to hold on to the car once your contract is over!

+Since you're here, we assume you know how car leasing works right up until you hand back the keys.
 We’re going to run you through exactly what you can expect to happen when you finish up a lease contract.
 If you're thinking of ending a car lease early, you can read about your car lease cancellation rights.

 So what exactly happens at the end of a lease contract?